January 22, 2019

 There are other GPS fleet solution features that are welcomed by Commercial Fleet Drivers.
 Location-based alerts can be valuable to a fleet driver – offers/coupons by SMS, information on the nearest vehicle support, hotel room, or gas station.

-Interestingly enough, Driver Assistance Services get more importance across the U.S., for safety and convenience whereas, in other parts of the world, navigational support gets a higher priority.
+Interestingly enough, Driver Assistance Services get more importance across the U.S., for driver risk assessment and convenience whereas, in other parts of the world, navigational support gets a higher priority.

 Would such assistance to the Driver make them negligent and over-dependent?
 A survey by the Insurance Inst. of Highway Safety (IIHS) of vehicle owners who had installed various crash avoidance technologies, indicates otherwise.
 Many owners actually reported safer driving habits, and only a much smaller number said drivers waited to see an alert before braking, or similar unsafe practices.